stripe-samples/oasis-hubs-dotnet/README.md

 and go through the [Connect setup](https://dashboard.stripe.com/connect/tasklist) in the Stripe Dashboard.

-You will also need to active the [Customer Portal](https://dashboard.stripe.com/settings/billing/portal).
+You will also need to activate the test link for the [Customer Portal](https://dashboard.stripe.com/settings/billing/portal).

 **Step 1**: <br />